Montdeska/Montdeska/README.md

 # Abraham Montelongo
-Hi, I'm an Android Developer & UI Designer working on [Fintecimal](https://fintecimal.com).
-Previously I worked on CityDrive, Amplemind and DragonsDev.
+Hi, I'm a UX Designer & Android Developer working at Luxoft.
+Previously I worked at Fintecimal, CityDrive, Amplemind and DragonsDev.
 I live in Guadalajara, Jalisco, México but I'm from Torreón, Coahuila.

 ## Get in touch